 Best Dalek Who Saw The Light Story: Into the Dalek vs The Evil Of The Daleks.

-Now new who seems to be more fond of these stories than the classic era.
+New Who seems to be more fond of these stories than the classic era.
 The only time that the classic era really ventured into that territory was with The Evil of the Daleks.
 Still of all their good guy Dalek stories I’d say that Into the Dalek was probably the best, but is it better than The Evil of the Daleks?

 Well I’d say yes.
 Into the Dalek I think has actually been the best Peter Capaldi episode so far.

-I do like The Evil of the Daleks and in all fairness its probably one of the most influential Doctor Who stories ever made as it does mark the first time that we see the Daleks be capable of being benevolent.
+I do like The Evil of the Daleks and in all fairness its probably one of the most influential Doctor Who stories ever made, as it does mark the first time that we see the Daleks be capable of being benevolent.

 Still I think it has a few problems compared to Into the Dalek.
 To start with I think at 7 episodes its a bit too long.
 Unlike Troughton’s other Dalek story The Power of the Daleks which I find to be pretty much perfect, Evil I think begins to drag in the middle when Jamie is having to go through all of the Daleks traps.